 The Provost, who is responsible to the President, is the Chief Academic Officer of the College and functions as a strategic partner to the President and Cabinet, with significant budgetary and other authority in addition to general oversight of the academic program.
 The Provost participates in all promotion, tenure, and review decisions.
 Consulting with the Dean of Faculty, the Provost considers sabbatical and leave requests, determines faculty salary raises, appoints Department Heads/Program Chairs, and reviews their annual reports.
-The Provost prioritizes and approves staffing requests in consultation with the Staffing Advisory subcommittee of the Faculty Affairs and Resources Committee.
+The Provost prioritizes and approves staffing requests in consultation with the Staffing Advisory subcommittee of the Staffing and Compensation Committee.
 The Provost also represents the College in roles mandated in the Faculty Handbook, and names members and chairs of various appointed committees.
 The Provost is the Secretary of the Board of Trustees' Committee on Educational Policy, and performs other duties as assigned by the President.
 The Provost serves at the pleasure of the President and of the Board.
-[Rev. 2008, 2010, 2014; Rev. 21-41, Board October 21, 2022, 23-35]
+[Rev. 2008, 2010, 2014; Rev. 21-41, Board October 21, 2022, 23-35, 2025]

-3.1.1 The Dean of the Faculty is responsible for all faculty hiring (tenure-track, continuing, visiting, and adjunct positions), faculty personnel issues including diversity and retention, orientation programs for new faculty and new Department Heads/Program Chairs, and faculty mentoring and development programs.
+- 3.1.1 The Dean of the Faculty is responsible for all faculty hiring (tenure-track, continuing, visiting, and adjunct positions), faculty personnel issues including diversity and retention, orientation programs for new faculty and new Department Heads/Program Chairs, and faculty mentoring and development programs.
 The Dean of the Faculty assists the Provost on sabbatical and leave requests, faculty salaries, and Department Head/Program Chair appointments.
-The Dean of the Faculty is also responsible for the promotion, management, and coordination of student and faculty research programs via the Faculty Affairs and Resources Committee, as well as the College's faculty conference travel program.
-[Added 2014, Rev. 2018, 2019, 2020, Motion 21-41, 2022, 23-35]

-3.1.1.1 The Associate Dean of Teaching and Learning directs the Center for the Integration of Teaching, Learning and Scholarship (CITLS) and is responsible for working with instructors across all divisions and ranks to develop and administer programming and services related to the teacher-scholar model, including support for classroom teaching and the scholarship of teaching and learning.
-The Associate Dean serves ex officio on the Faculty Educational Policy Committee.
-The Associate Dean supervises the Assistant Director of CITLS and the Administrative Coordinator of CITLS/Health Professions Program/NCUR.
-[Added 2009, Rev. 2001, 2019, 2020; Rev. per Provost, 23-35]
+The Dean of the Faculty is also responsible for the promotion, management, and coordination of student and faculty research programs via the Staffing and Compensation Committee, as well as the College's faculty conference travel program.
+[Added 2014, Rev. 2018, 2019, 2020, Motion 21-41, 2022, 23-35, 2025] - 3.1.1.1 The Director of the Center for the Integration of Teaching, Learning, and Scholarship directs the Center for the Integration of Teaching, Learning and Scholarship (CITLS) and is responsible for working with instructors across all divisions and ranks to develop and administer programming and services related to the teacher-scholar model, including support for classroom teaching and the scholarship of teaching and learning.
+The Director serves ex officio on the Faculty Educational Policy Committee.
+The Director supervises the Assistant Director of CITLS and the Administrative Coordinator of CITLS/Health Professions Program/NCUR.
+[Added 2009, Rev. 2001, 2019, 2020; Rev. per Provost, 23-35; Rev. per Provost 2025] - 3.1.1.2.

-3.1.1.2.
 The Director of Sponsored Research oversees activities designed to secure support for faculty research from government, foundation, and programmatic corporate sources; and serves ex officio on the Institutional Animal Care and Use Committee and the Institutional Review Board.
 [Added 1999, Rev. 2010]